abpframework/abp/docs/en/Features.md

 However, there are **some rules should be followed** in order to make it working;

-* If you are **not injecting** the service over an interface (like `IMyService`), then the methods of the service must be `virtual` (otherwise, [dynamic proxy / interception](Dynamic-Proxying-Interceptors.md) system can not work).
+* If you are **not injecting** the service over an interface (like `IMyService`), then the methods of the service must be `virtual`.
+Otherwise, [dynamic proxy / interception](Dynamic-Proxying-Interceptors.md) system can not work.
 * Only `async` methods (methods returning a `Task` or `Task<T>`) are intercepted.

-> There is an exception for the controllers and razor pages.
-They don't require the following rules since ABP Framework uses action/page filters to implement the feature checking in this case.
+> There is an exception for the **controller and razor page methods**.
+They **don't require** the following the rules above, since ABP Framework uses the action/page filters to implement the feature checking in this case.

 ### IFeatureChecker Service